tomasvh/tendn09-1dt305-temp-meter/README.md

 ## 6 Platform of choice

 I chose to run this project using Pycoms own platform Pybytes.
-When connected to this cloud service (which is free) your data is saved for one month and can through their portal be displayed in a very nice matter.
+When connected to this cloud service (which is free) your data is saved for one month and can through their portal be displayed in a very nice manner.
 It is also extremely easy to connect your device to this platform with easy-to-use tutorials.
 Especially through Wi-Fi which we have used in this project.

 The platform also works as a point of access through which you can access and send on your data to different other cloud platforms (AWS, Google Cloud, Microsoft Azure) or by webhooks send it on to a custom service on for example your own server.
 This is done through the platforms "integration section".